Thinkmill-learning-paths/css-basics/step1/README.md

 └─────────────────────────────────────────────────────────┘                └───────────────────┘
 ```

 Tips:

-* "Box" items can be empty divs with a background color as placeholders.
+- `Box` items can be empty divs with a background color as placeholders.
-* Note the fixed width of the Sidebar and the flex width of the Main container.
+- Note the fixed width of the Sidebar.

 ### Layout 2

-Duplicate Layout 1, and add a Sidebar Right:
+Duplicate Layout 1, and add a fix width Sidebar Right

 ```
 ┌─────────────────────────────────────────────────────────┐                ┌───────────────────┐